I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-queryadapterinfocb.md

 ## -remarks
 <p>Before the Microsoft Direct3D runtime calls the user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-createdevice.md">CreateDevice</a> or <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-createdevice.md">CreateDevice(D3D10)</a> function to create the graphics context, the user-mode display driver should call <b>pfnQueryAdapterInfoCb</b> to retrieve information about the graphics hardware.
 This order is especially important for a multiple-monitor system. </p>

 <p>In the <b>pfnQueryAdapterInfoCb</b> call, the user-mode display driver sends a buffer that the display miniport driver fills with configuration data.
 After receiving this configuration data, the user-mode display driver can accurately report its capabilities when the runtime calls the user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-getcaps.md">GetCaps</a> and GetCaps(D3D10_2) functions.
-When the runtime subsequently calls other user-mode display driver functions that are specified in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544519">D3DDDI_DEVICEFUNCS</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff541833">D3D10DDI_DEVICEFUNCS</a>, or <a href="https://msdn.microsoft.com/library/windows/hardware/ff542141">D3D11DDI_DEVICEFUNCS</a> structure, the user-mode display driver can generate command streams that the hardware can process. </p>

-<p>The following code example shows how to retrieve graphics adapter information.</p>

-<p>Before the Microsoft Direct3D runtime calls the user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-createdevice.md">CreateDevice</a> or <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-createdevice.md">CreateDevice(D3D10)</a> function to create the graphics context, the user-mode display driver should call <b>pfnQueryAdapterInfoCb</b> to retrieve information about the graphics hardware.
-This order is especially important for a multiple-monitor system. </p>

-<p>In the <b>pfnQueryAdapterInfoCb</b> call, the user-mode display driver sends a buffer that the display miniport driver fills with configuration data.
-After receiving this configuration data, the user-mode display driver can accurately report its capabilities when the runtime calls the user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-getcaps.md">GetCaps</a> and GetCaps(D3D10_2) functions.
-When the runtime subsequently calls other user-mode display driver functions that are specified in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544519">D3DDDI_DEVICEFUNCS</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff541833">D3D10DDI_DEVICEFUNCS</a>, or <a href="https://msdn.microsoft.com/library/windows/hardware/ff542141">D3D11DDI_DEVICEFUNCS</a> structure, the user-mode display driver can generate command streams that the hardware can process. </p>
+When the runtime subsequently calls other user-mode display driver functions that are specified in the <a href="..\d3dumddi\ns-d3dumddi--d3dddi-devicefuncs.md">D3DDDI_DEVICEFUNCS</a>, <a href="..\d3d10umddi\ns-d3d10umddi-d3d10ddi-devicefuncs.md">D3D10DDI_DEVICEFUNCS</a>, or <a href="..\d3d10umddi\ns-d3d10umddi-d3d11ddi-devicefuncs~r1.md">D3D11DDI_DEVICEFUNCS</a> structure, the user-mode display driver can generate command streams that the hardware can process. </p>

 <p>The following code example shows how to retrieve graphics adapter information.</p>